Nickolas-Hernandez/CodeSignal-Solutions/README.md

 # CodeSignal-Solutions
-Solutions to coding problems on CodeSignal.com.
+JavaScript solutions to coding problems on CodeSignal.com.